Shawesome4u/Shawesomes_Divine_Armaments/README.md

 ##

-**(Stats & Recipies have been updated but will more than likley see more tweaks in the future)** ~~~~ and add a lot of other equipables such as shields, weapons, armor, potions/consumables and creatures!(Yes, more capes too!) -
+**(Stats & Recipies have been updated but will more than likley see more tweaks in the future)** ~~~~ and adding a lot of other equipables such as shields, weapons, armor, potions/consumables and creatures!(Yes, more capes too!) -

 There is a bunch of cleaning up to do (selecting the correct shaders for a few particles/prefabs that will clear up the yellow warnings) Please be patient with the fixes/updates :D thank you!
 If there is something that is interfering with your other mods and you find this mod to be the source PLEASE reach out!!!!!